JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: ok

-that give you the different unwrap options and you just use Smart UV project which is the general form
+NS: that give you the different unwrap options and you just use Smart UV project which is the general form